AlmuraDev/ServerContent/3.0/Examples/RainDrop-Explained.md

 * `tree` - custom tree implemenation files

 ## Models
 The models directory contains both `OBJ` and `JSON` based model definitions.
+The location of these files are important to only `block` and `item`.
+Past the base directories you only need to make sure that the content files point to the appropriate subfolders past each parent directory.
 * `block` -
 * `item` -